Andreyco/Laravel-Facebook/README.md

 Laravel-Facebook
 ================

 Facebook facade for Laravel 4.
 This package provides facade for Facebook SDK class, which simplifies development of Facebook applications.
 Enjoy!

-## Usage
+## Installation
 Install the package through Composer.
 ```js
 {
     "require": {